 We all know what the 4th amendment says: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
 Having probable cause and an authorized warrant is mandatory, and this requirement is commonly referred to as the warrant requirement.
 Without these two elements, there’s a presumption that the search or seizure was unreasonable.

-The first exception to the warrant requirement is called “exigent circumstances.”
-Here, officers still need probable cause, but they can avoid obtaining a warrant if it is not feasible for them to do so.
 There are three main exigent circumstances that officers use to avoid the warrant requirement.
 First, when a suspect is fleeing, 4th amendment does not require police officers to delay in the course of investigation if to do so would gravely endanger their lives or the lives of others.
 Another example is if the officer is concerned that the suspect will destroy evidence of the crime if the search does not occur immediately.
 Finally, in the interest of public safety and helping others, officers can avoid a warrant for the sole purpose of ensuring the safety of those inside.

 A second exception to the warrant requirement is the plain view exception.
 This only applies to seizures and three things must be present:

 - The officer is lawfully present at the location where the item is plainly viewed;

 - The item’s incriminating charcter is clearly apparent;

 - The officer has lawful right of access to the object itself.

 Officers need not obtain a warrant if the situation matches these three elements.